lovetoys/lovetoys/README.md

 ```

 ### System

-Systems function as service provider inside of the ECS.
-The engine manages all Systems and assigns all suitable entities to the respective systems.
+Systems provide the functionality for your game.
+The engine manages all Systems and assigns all entities with the right components to them.

-All custom systems have to be derived from the `System` class.
+All your systems have to be derived from the `System` class.
 An example how to do this can be found below.

-There are two types of Systems: "logic" and "draw" Systems.
-Logic systems perform logic operations, like moving a player and updating physics.
-Their `update` method is called by `Engine:update()`, which in turn should be called in the `update` function of your game loop.
+There are two types of Systems: "update" and "draw" Systems.
+Update systems perform logic operations, like moving a player and updating physics.
+Their `update` method is called by the engine.
 Draw systems are responsible for rendering your game world on screen.
-Their `draw` method is called by `Engine:draw()`, which is usually called in the `draw()` function of the game loop.
+Their `draw` method is also called by the engine.

 #### An example for a custom system
 To implement functionality in your game, you create custom Systems.
 You inherit from the `System` class and override some methods to specify your System's behavior.

 To create your own system, you use the `class` function provided by MiddleClass.
 The first argument is the name of your new System, the second is the Class you want to inherit from.
 The specific methods you can override are specified below.